-Stepping off the plane in San Jose del Cabo, you get a really quick impression of what most people are traveling to this tip of Baja for.
-The bars begin right outside of customs and keep flowing through tents set up throughout the car service pick up area.
+Stepping off the plane in San Jose del Cabo, you get a really quick impression of what most people are traveling to this tip of Baja for – he bars begin right outside of customs and keep flowing through tents set up throughout the car service pick up area.
 Even in the off-season, there was enough demand to keep the bartenders doling out cervezas and cheap, headache-inducing margaritas busy.

 The vans are lined up, ready to take everyone to the huge all-inclusive resorts that line the coast between Cabo San Lucas and San Jose del Cabo.
 Here and there you’ll see some serious sport-fisherman with their rods and a few surfers with boards, but for the most part people are there to sit in the sun and get their drink on.

-After all, most of the coastline isn’t even approachable for a casual swim, it’s just something to look at from the pool, especially at this time of year when the shorebreak is pounding from the wonderful South swells that light up point breaks all along the cape.
+After all, most of the coastline isn’t even approachable for a casual swim, it’s just something to look at from the pool, especially at this time of year when the shorebreak is pounding from the wonderful South swells that light up point breaks all along the East Cape.

 My driver greeted me with a smile and a reminder that a cooler of beer awaited in the car.

 I had been in New York City for the week prior to my trip to Cabo, so was looking for a switch from the up-until-4am routine to the up-at-5am dawn patrol program.
 But I’ll admit the ice-cold can of Corona went down pretty nicely after about 10 hours of travel.

 Mexico has almost 6,000 miles of coastline on two sides and is a major producer of high quality coffee, so it’s credentials as a surf and coffee exploration destination are pretty top notch.
 Whether it’s the desert of Baja or the lush regions along the southern mainland, there’s something to suit most wandering surfers.